-December 31, 2014 Gross Am Gross Amounts Recognized Gross Amounts Offset in the Consolidated Balance Sheets Net Amount Presented in the Consolidated Balance Sheets (2) (in millions) Current Assets: Non-trading derivative assets \$ 115 \$ (16) \$ 99 Other Assets: Non-trading derivative assets 34 (2) 32 Current Liabilities: Non-trading derivative liabilities (84) 65 (19) Other Liabilities: Non-trading derivative liabilities (18) 17 (1) Total \$ 47 \$ 64 \$ 111
+December 31, 2014 Gross Am Gross Amounts Recognized (1) Gross Amounts Offset in Consolidated Balance St nount Presented in the lated Balance Sheets (2) (in millions) Current Assets: Non-trading derivative assets \$ 115 \$ (16) \$ 99 Other Assets: Non-trading derivative assets 34 (2) 32 Current Liabilities: Non-trading derivative liabilities (84) 65 (19) Other Liabilities: Non-trading derivative liabilities (18) 17 (1) Total \$ 47 \$ 64 \$ 111

-- (1) Gross amounts recognized include some derivative assets and liabilities that are not subject to master netting arrangements. - (2) The derivative assets and liabilities on the Condensed Consolidated Balance Sheets exclude accounts receivable or accounts payable that, should they exist, could be used as offsets to these balances in the event of a default.
+(1) Gross amounts recognized include some derivative assets and liabilities that are not subject to master netting arrangements.

+(2) The derivative assets and liabilities on the Condensed Consolidated Balance Sheets exclude accounts receivable or accounts payable that, should they exist, could be used as offsets to these balances in the event of a default.